bobekos/SimpleBarcodeScanner/README.md

 .setFlash(false)
 ```

 Turn on the flash.
 Default value is false.
+(Also changeable after the subscription)

 ```
 .setAutoFocus(true)